stashed/postgres/docs/postgres.md

 update-status           7h6m
 ```

-Also, verify that the necessary `Task`s have been created.
+Also, verify that the necessary `Task` have been created.

 ```console
 $ kubectl get tasks.stash.appscode.com